DJviolin/LEMP/README.md

 Creating an isolated network especially for this stack.
 This new method in favour of the future deprecation of the `--link` feature.

-1. Check the available networks in your host:
+1. Check the available networks in your host (the default ones are: bridge, none, host):

     `$ docker network ls`